Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 For the time being, any build of the PSA core will continue to require `MBEDTLS_ENTROPY_C` which requires either an entropy source or an NV seed.

-ACTION (https://github.com/Mbed-TLS/mbedtls/issues/9618): auto-enable `MBEDTLS_ENTROPY_C` except in client-only builds.
-Require entropy.
+ACTION (https://github.com/Mbed-TLS/mbedtls/issues/9618): Require entropy.
 Change `MBEDTLS_ENTROPY_HARDWARE_ALT` to be simpler and more suitable for TF-PSA-Crypto:

 * Add a parameter to the entropy callback to convey how much entropy is present in the output.
 For the time being, the output must have full entropy, but in the future TF-PSA-Crypto will allow it to be less.
 * Rename the entropy callback.